AlaSQL/alasql/README.md

 two or three times, and AlaSQL store more and more data in localStorage.
 Here, "Atlas" is the name of localStorage database, where "MyAtlas" is a memory AlaSQL database.

-You can use localStorage in two modes: SET AUTOCOMMIT ON to immediate save data to localStorage after each statement or SET AUTOCOMMIT OFF.
-In this case, you need to use COMMIT statement to save all data from in-memory mirror to localStorage.
+You can use localStorage in two modes: `SET AUTOCOMMIT ON` to immediate save data to localStorage after each statement or `SET AUTOCOMMIT OFF`.
+In this case, you need to use `COMMIT` statement to save all data from in-memory mirror to localStorage.